 Rancière, Jacques (2007) The Hatred of Democracy, London: Verso.

-Relevant material is also accessible through the POPULISMUS Observatory:
+Additional relevant material is also accessible through the POPULISMUS Observatory (E-library):

 DAY 9, SESSIONS 17 & 18